-Prerequisite: None.
-(Offered Spring) - PED 427 Adaptive Physical Education 3 hrs.
-The course is designed for students to examine the role of physical education in meeting the special needs, interest and abilities of students with various physical, social, mental, and emotional differences.
-Also provided is in-depth information regarding how to record medical histories, growth patterns, levels of motor learning, and how to design individualized physical education programs.
-(Offered Fall) - PED 496 Basketball Officiating Workshop: Two-Man Mechanics 2 hrs.
-This course will focus on the basic fundamentals of basketball officiating through the use of two-man mechanics.
+Directed Teaching and Seminar 12 hrs.
+Fourteen weeks of full-time teaching under the immediate direction of supervising teachers in off-campus public schools.
+Upon return to the campus, students share their experiences, discuss problems, and develop new techniques in a professional seminar.
+Prerequisites: Senior classification; official admission to Teacher Education Program; minimum cumulative average of 2.50 "C" in all coursework completed, with no grade less than a "C" for professional courses; completion of all coursework in the program.
+(Offered Fall and Spring) - PED 496 Basketball Officiating Workshop Two Man Mechanics 2 hrs.
+Focus on the basic fundamentals of basketball officiating through the use of two-man mechanics.
 Emphasis will be placed on rules, mechanics, floor coverage, responsibilities, and terminology.
 Students will use the intramural department as a lab for practical experience.
-Prerequisite: None.
-(Offered Summer) - PED 497 Basketball Officiating Workshop: Three-Man Mechanics 2 hrs.
-This course will focus on the basic fundamentals of basketball officiating through the use of three-man mechanics.
+Prerequisite: None (Offered Summer) - PED 497 Basketball Officiating Workshop Three Man Mechanics 2 hrs.
+Focus on the basic fundamentals of basketball officiating through the use of three-man mechanics.
 Emphasis will be placed on rules, mechanics, floor coverage, responsibilities, and terminology.
 Students will use the intramural department as a lab for practical experience.
-Prerequisite: None.
-(Offered Summer) - PED 495 Internship 12 hrs.
+Prerequisite: None (Offered Summer)